Enter your ZIP to find local pros.

 Understanding Water Heater Lifespan

-• Traditional Water Heaters: These units typically last between 8 to 12 years.
-They use a tank to store hot water, which can degrade over time due to sediment buildup and wear.
+• Traditional water heaters: Typically last 8 to 12 years.
+They store hot water in a tank, which can degrade over time due to sediment buildup and corrosion.

-• Tankless Water Heaters: Also known as on-demand water heaters, these systems don’t store water in a tank.
-Instead, they heat water as it flows through the unit.
-With proper maintenance, tankless models can last 10 to 15 years or longer.
+• Tankless water heaters: Heat water on demand and do not store it in a tank.
+With proper maintenance, tankless models often last 10 to 15 years or longer.

 Factors That Affect Lifespan

-• Maintenance Frequency: Routine maintenance can significantly extend a water heater’s life.
-Flushing the tank annually, replacing the anode rod, and inspecting components regularly can prevent early failure.
+• Maintenance frequency: Routine maintenance can extend lifespan.
+Flushing the tank, checking key components, and replacing the anode rod can prevent early failure.

-Taking proactive steps can help extend the life of your water heater, saving you money on replacements and repairs.
+These steps can extend the life of your water heater and reduce repair and replacement costs:

 Signs Your Water Heater Needs Replacement

-1. Fluctuating Water Temperatures: If your water alternates between hot and cold unexpectedly, it may indicate a failing heating element or sediment buildup.
+1. Fluctuating water temperatures: This may signal a failing heating element, a thermostat issue, or sediment buildup.

-4. Discolored or Foul-Smelling Water: Rusty or cloudy water can signal corrosion inside the tank.
-Similarly, a foul odor may indicate bacterial growth, especially in systems with infrequent use.
+4. Discolored or foul-smelling water: Rusty or cloudy water can signal corrosion.
+Odors may indicate bacterial growth, especially with infrequent use.

-5. Age of the Unit: If your heater is nearing or surpassing 10 to 15 years, it’s time to consider replacing it before it fails unexpectedly.
+5. Age of the unit: If your heater is nearing or past 10 to 15 years, replacement may make more sense than waiting for a failure.

 Benefits of Replacing an Old Water Heater

-• Lower Repair Costs: Older water heaters often require frequent repairs.
-Replacing the unit eliminates recurring expenses and reduces the risk of emergency breakdowns.
+• Lower repair costs: Replacing an aging unit can reduce recurring repair expenses and lower the risk of emergency breakdowns.

 Replacement Costs

-The cost of replacing a water heater varies based on the type of unit and installation requirements.
-Here’s a general breakdown:
+The cost of replacing a water heater varies by type and installation requirements:

 When to Replace vs. Repair

-If your water heater is under 10 years old and experiencing minor issues like a faulty thermostat or heating element, a repair may be sufficient.
-However, if the unit is nearing the end of its lifespan or has significant damage, replacement is the more cost-effective option.
+In general, if your water heater is under 10 years old and the issue is minor (thermostat, element, valve), repair may be enough.
+If the unit is near the end of its life, leaking from the tank, or needs repeated repairs, replacement is usually more cost-effective.

-Explore Modernize’s Water Filtration Cost Guide to learn more about other appliance costs and find local contractors to handle your project.
-Modernize connects homeowners with trusted professionals, ensuring your water heater installation or maintenance is handled with expertise and care.
-Don’t wait for an emergency — let Modernize help you upgrade your home’s water heating system today.
+Explore Modernize’s Water Filtration Cost Guide to learn more about related home system costs and find local professionals.
+Modernize connects homeowners with trusted professionals for water heater installation, maintenance, and repairs so you can upgrade before an emergency hits.

 Compare top-rated plumbing pros in your area.